USB over Ethernet: List of the best solutions

-USB Network Gate (formerly USB to Ethernet Connector) allows for a smooth connection to a USB port over TCP/IP connection.
+USB over Ethernet (aka USB Network Gate) allows for a smooth connection to a USB port over TCP/IP connection.
 It is very easy to share USB devices and access them from any remote location in the world.
 The app allows accessing shared devices from multiple computers and lets you set password protection to control access to devices.

 With this solution you have the possibility to use your USB devices in virtual environment, in blade servers, and over RDP.
 USB Network Gate works with VMware, VMware ESX, Citrix XenDesktop and Microsoft Hyper-V.

 You can share your devices and access them on various platforms: Mac, Linux or Windows, which makes this USB over Ethernet solution cross-platform.